ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_DeleteOryAccessControlPolicyReader DeleteOryAccessControlPolicyReader
-_DeleteOryAccessControlPolicyReader is a Reader for the
+DeleteOryAccessControlPolicyReader is a Reader for the
 DeleteOryAccessControlPolicy structure._

 #### Properties